WTBU (Boston University): History

-Much of this history is either directly from, or inferred from, early BU yearbooks and old editions of student newspapers like the Daily Free Press.
-There are no online versions available of these editions.

 The earliest known reference to WTBU comes from the 1960 Boston University HUB (the name for the student yearbook at the time).
 Some students listed both WBUR and WTBU, suggesting that originally there was some overlap in staff between the two stations.

 The studios were originally located on the second floor of the George Sherman (student) Union building.
 In 1969 it moved to the first floor of the Myles Standish Hall dormitory.
 In 1982, it moved into the new Myles Standish Annex, where the defunct Grahm Junior College was; the actual broadcast from the new space was delayed several months due to a broken water main.
 In the late 1980s, the basement studios were completely refurbished with new soundproofing and angled windows.
 In 1997, WTBU moved to third floor of the College of Communication building at 640 Commonwealth Avenue in Boston, taking over much of the space vacated by WBUR when it moved to 890 Commonwealth Avenue.
 Both stations remain in those spaces today.